Danielratmiroff/myblog/posts/chess-ai.md

 There is a thing called [The horizon effect](https://www.chessprogramming.org/Horizon_Effect), which is caused by limited depth of the search algorithm.
 You can further reduce it by adding _quiescence search_.

-## More humane AI 📢
+## More humane AI 🔊

-To soft things off, I added audio to the AI, so it now not only it does kick my ass but it does vocalize it as well.
+To soft things off, I added some voice audios to the AI, to make the ass whooping more fun!

 ```typescript
 type  playAudioParams  =  {